 This once in a lifetime outing is designed to commemorate the 400th anniversary of the landing of the Mayflower and the establishment of the first English colony in Massachusetts in 1620.
-This trip originates in Boston, a city of living history like no other, and continues to historic Plymouth and Provincetown.
+This trip will take you to historic Plymouth and then onto Provincetown.
 Along the way you will meet Pilgrims, Puritans, Patriots and Wampanoag tribe members.
 Explore American history, culture and traditions, as you never have before!

 Alden House Museum

 The Heritage Museums and Gardens